-Born in Belgium with African descent, Clovis Kabongo is an author, playwright, and screenwriter from Queens, New York.
-A graduate of Queens College, Clovis strives to produce thought-provoking stories that dwell in the darker sphere of humanity while giving a unique voice to people of color and minorities that challenge the norm.
+Clovis Kabongo is an African author, playwright, and screenwriter from Queens, New York.
+A graduate of Queens College with a focus in English & Writing & Literature, Clovis strives to produce thought-provoking stories that edge on the darker side of humanity while giving a unique voice to people of color that challenge the norm.